Evelio Leonardia: 2013-2016

-2016-present
+2016-2022

 Both Evelio Leonardia and the previous incumbent, Puentevella, filed their certificates of candidacy in October 2015 for the mayoral post in the 2016 local elections of Bacolod.

 In the aftermath of the local election of the city of Bacolod of the 2016 Philippine general election, Leonardia defeated Puentevella and independent candidate Wilfredo David, and was reelected as mayor of Bacolod for his fifth term, together with his running mate El Cid Familiaran.

 During the campaign period of 2019 Philippine general election, Leonardia was endorsed by Danding Cojuangco and Rodrigo Duterte on March 21, 2019.
-Leonardia was also then endorsed by Davao City Mayor Sara Duterte-Carpio, Partido Demokratiko Pilipino-Lakas ng Bayan (PDP-Laban) president Senator Koko Pimentel, Senate President Tito Sotto, and former Department of the Interior and Local Government secretary Rafael Alunan III and a host of national politicians.
+Leonardia was also then endorsed by Davao City Mayor Sara Duterte, Partido Demokratiko Pilipino-Lakas ng Bayan (PDP-Laban) president Senator Koko Pimentel, Senate President Tito Sotto, and former Department of the Interior and Local Government secretary Rafael Alunan III and a host of national politicians.
 Thus running under the banner of PDP-Laban, in the 2019 Philippine general election.
 Leonardia defeated his closest rival, former councilor and national ICT advocate Jocelle Batapa-Sigue.

 In October 2019, he was appointed by the president Rodrigo Duterte as the representative of local government units to the Legislative Executive Development Advisory Council, the highest consultative and advisory body to the president on economic and development matters.

 Billionaire businessman and rival Albee Benitez for the position of city mayor managed to unseat him in the local 2022 Philippine general election.
 He has henceforth filed an electoral protest at the COMELEC national office.

+Later political career

+Leonardia was defeated again by Benitez in the 2025 election for the city's seat in the House of Representatives.